 The LED associated with the selected source SA or SB switches on.

 The other source then becomes the reserve power source.
-The load will be supplied from the preferred source all time provided it is within acceptance parameters.
+The load supplied from the preferred source at all times.
+This is providing it is within acceptance parameters.

-When a power failure occurs the load is transferred to the reserve power source.
-When the preferred source returns within acceptance parameters, the load is automatically re-transferred to it after a delay of 1 or 5 seconds (selectable) or even milliseconds delay.
+When a power failure occurs, the load is transferred to the reserve power source.
+When the preferred source returns within acceptance parameters, the load is automatically re-transferred.
+With a delay of 1 or 5 seconds (selectable)/even milliseconds delay.

 Switching occurs if the characteristic parameters of the active power source (preferred or reserve) supplying the load go outside defined limits.
 The parameters tested are the root mean square (rms) and instantaneous values of voltage, which must remain within a defined acceptance window.
-Once the parameters of the power source have returned to normal, if the load is supplied by the source selected as the reserve, it is automatically transferred back to the priority source.
+Automatic transfer back to the priority source, once the parameters of the power source have returned to normal.

-Where switching occurs while sources are unsynchronized, it is possible to choose between transferring in as short a period as possible, as if the sources were synchronized, and introducing a delay (selectable) in the normal transfer time (default condition).
+Where switching occurs while sources are unsynchronized, it is possible to choose between transferring in as short a period as possible.
+And to introduce a delay (selectable) in the normal transfer time (default condition).